Help Center/ Live/ Cloud Live/ Domain Name Management/ Configuring CNAME Records

 The record set you added is displayed in the list.
 If the status of the record set is Normal, the record set has been added.

-Verifying that the CNAME Has Taken Effect
+Checking Whether the CNAME Record Has Taken Effect

 Open the command line interface that comes with Windows and run the following command: